JimInCA/mek6802d5-cassette-interface/README.md

         0xd7
 ```

 As noted in the help menu, you can have the mek6802d5-puncher program save the data to a specified file.

 ---
-That's it for now and most of all, have fun with all of your projects.
+## Conclusion
+---
+As with all fun projects, there comes a time when we must admit that the project is completed.
+This project has been a lot of fun in figuring out how to duplicate the circuits on the bit-boffer using the peripherals on the FRDM-K64F along with the challenge of getting everything to work with the MEK6802D5.
+There are still a couple of minor issues that I'd like to clean up such as the need to press the reset button on the FRDM-K64F after power-up in order for my program to load on the target microprocessor.
+There's also an annoying pop-up window when ever I attach the board to the host that I'd like to suppress.
+But I guess that these will have to wait for another time.
+So I guess that this is it for now, but most of all, have fun with all of your projects.